drone/docs/content/plugins/s3_sync.md

 In the case of `acl` the key of the map is a glob.
 If there are no matches in your settings for a given file, the default is `"private"`.

 The `content_type` field the key is an extension including the leading dot `.`.
 If you want to set a content type for files with no extension, set the key to the empty string `""`.
 If there are no matches for the `content_type` of any file, one will automatically be determined for you.

+In the  `content_encoding` field the key is an extension including the leading dot `.`.
+If you want to set a encoding type for files with no extension, set the key to th empty string `""`.
+If there are no matches for the `content_encoding` of a file, no content-encoding header will be added.

 The `metadata` field can be set as either an object where the keys are the metadata headers: